Commonwealth of England: Issues and achievements

 For the first two years of the Commonwealth, the Rump faced economic depression and the risk of invasion from Scotland and Ireland.
 By 1653 Cromwell and the Army had largely eliminated these threats.

 There were many disagreements amongst factions of the Rump.
 Some wanted a republic, but others favoured retaining some type of monarchical government.
 Most of England's traditional ruling classes regarded the Rump as an illegal government made up of regicides and upstarts.
 However, they were also aware that the Rump might be all that stood in the way of an outright military dictatorship.
 High taxes, mainly to pay the Army, were resented by the gentry.
 Limited reforms were enough to antagonise the ruling class but not enough to satisfy the radicals.

 Despite its unpopularity, the Rump was a link with the old constitution and helped to settle England down and make it secure after the biggest upheaval in its history.
 By 1653, France and Spain had recognised England's new government.

 Reforms

 Though the Church of England was retained, episcopacy was suppressed and the Act of Uniformity 1558 was repealed in September 1650.
 Mainly on the insistence of the Army, many independent churches were tolerated, although everyone still had to pay tithes to the established church.

 Some small improvements were made to law and court procedure; for example, all court proceedings were now conducted in English rather than in Law French or Latin.
 However, there were no widespread reforms of the common law.
 This would have upset the gentry, who regarded the common law as reinforcing their status and property rights.

 The Rump passed many restrictive laws to regulate people's moral behaviour, such as closing down theatres and requiring strict observance of Sunday.
+Laws were also passed banning the celebration of Easter and Christmas.
 This antagonised most of the gentry.